 property from JavaScript, I’ll

-invalidate all of the fields, by calling a new dirty_style
+invalidate all of the fields by calling a new dirty_style

 function: